fleckc3/Gigiddy/README.md

 # Giggidee
+## :performing_arts::dancer::construction_worker:
-A management tool for people involved in events, gigs, and project management
+> A management tool for people involved in events, gigs, and project management.